raysers/Mflux-ComfyUI/README.md

 **Important Note:**

-To avoid wasting resources by downloading repeatedly, if you already have the full FLUX model in ComfyUI, you can move the model to the "**models/Mflux**" directory and use the **Mflux Models Loader** node to load it, allowing you to bypass the download process.

-Of course, if you don't have a strong need for Lora, it is still recommended to continue using the previous 4BIT quantized model.
+If you don't have a strong need for Lora, it is still recommended to continue using the previous 4BIT quantized model.
 As long as it remains in the old version's preset path in the "**models/Mflux**" directory, you can freely choose it from the **Mflux Models Loader** node list.

 Additionally, this update covers nearly all loading methods for models, allowing users with various needs to use models freely.
 I personally recommend the 4-bit Schnell 2-step, which achieved over 20+ seconds of raw image generation on my M1 Pro 16GB.